SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 # Integrate the SAP BTP Application with SAP Business One

-In this section, you enhance Poetry Slam Manager, your SAP BTP solution, to make sure that it supports SAP Business One as back end.
+In this section, you enhance Poetry Slam Manager, your SAP BTP solution, to make sure that it supports SAP Business One as the back end.

 Front-end integration:
 1. Navigate from Poetry Slams to related SAP Business One purchase orders.